DataRobot ingress reference settings¶

 watchIngressWithoutClass: true

-The helm command to install it will be something like this, assuming the above values are inside a file named ingress-nginx_values.yaml:
+The helm command to install it's something like this, assuming the above values are inside a file named ingress-nginx_values.yaml:

-helm upgrade --install ingress-nginx ingress-nginx/ingress-nginx --values ingress-nginx_values.yaml --namespace ingress-nginx --debug
+helm upgrade --install ingress-nginx oci://registry-1.docker.io/datarobot/ingress-nginx --values ingress-nginx_values.yaml --namespace ingress-nginx --debug

-NOTE: For further details, we recommend consulting the official documentation for deploying on GCP
+For further details, consult the official documentation for deploying on GCP.

 See the cert-manager and LetsEncrypt for Ingress Terminated TLS section for details on the cert-manager and LetsEncrypt settings DataRobot uses for ingress terminated TLS.
-Also, if Google provides a certificate service, it is not possible to integrate it with the Nginx ingress controller.
+Also, if Google provides a certificate service, it's not possible to integrate it with the Nginx ingress controller.

 Compatibility with Ingress Controllers¶